-In drafting the factual issues in dispute, the parties should attempt to state issues in ultimate fact form, not in the form of evidentiary fact issues.
+In drafting the "Remaining Triable Issues" section, the parties should attempt to state issues in ultimate fact form, not in the form of evidentiary fact issues.
 The issues of fact should track the elements of a claim or defense on which the jury will be required to make findings.